 How The Philippines Became a Popular Outsourcing Location

 The story of how the Philippines became a top destination for U.S. companies actually began centuries ago, if you ask Cheung.
 It's done multiple stints as a colony or territory over the years – passing through Spanish, Japanese and – you guessed it – American control over the past few hundred years, before becoming a self-governing constitutional republic.
 This history is part of what makes up the unique culture you'll find there today if you find yourself doing business in the Philippines.

-Cheung explains that part of the reason Americans in particular find the Philippines so attractive is a real sense of cultural compatibility that comes from the colonial mentality the country's history left behind.
+Cheung explains that part of the reason Americans in particular find the Philippines so attractive when looking for an outsourcing location is a real sense of cultural compatibility that comes from the colonial mentality the country's history left behind.
 "Our number one sport here is basketball.
 You go shopping here and it's like you're in L.A. – all the shops are made in the U.S. Look to your left and to your right and you'll see McDonalds, Starbucks, 7-11 and KFC," he joked with Weis, who has spent significant time there herself as a key touchpoint for many of Personiv's clients.
 For these reasons, the two agreed, many Americans feel right at home when they visit or do business in the country.

 But they aren't the only reasons.
 Another huge one is the near non-existence of a language barrier for English speakers.
 Cheung points out that there's a 97 percent English literacy rate in the Philippines, ranking it third among Asian countries in English proficiency and a very impressive 20th in the global landscape.
 He credits one of America's contributions to the Philippines for this, telling Weis that "Americans changed the landscape of education by introducing the free education concept wherein all Filipinos can go to school and finish college – for free."

 Filipino Communication Skills and Hospitality Are Second to None - Outsourcing Cultural Compatibility